celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

    Subscribe(ctx context.Context, proofType ProofType) (Subscription, error)
    // RegisterUnmarshaler registers unmarshaler for the given ProofType.
    // If there is no unmarshaler for `ProofType`, then `Subscribe` returns an error.
-   RegisterUnmarshaler(proofType ProofType, f proofUnmarshaler) error
+   RegisterUnmarshaler(proofType ProofType, f ProofUnmarshaler) error
    // UnregisterUnmarshaler removes unmarshaler for the given ProofType.
    // If there is no unmarshaler for `ProofType`, then it returns an error.
    UnregisterUnmarshaler(proofType ProofType) error{}